 Make your own food growdome from the plans in this book.

-All in all the wood, screws, plastic sheet, sand and cement cost me around £150 for this greenhouse, a great investment for a growdome which is now into its sixth year with only minor repairs in re-taping the seams .
+All in all the wood, screws, plastic sheet, sand and cement cost me around £150 for this greenhouse [in 2014], a great investment for a growdome which is now into its eigth year with only minor repairs in re-taping the seams .

 Ever since learning about Buckminster Fuller at art college I have been fascinated by icosahedral structures.
 They are quite simple structures but once completed, very stable.
 Over a few years I have enjoyed the opportunity to experiment with some useful structures to make growing domes for food.